-Down syndrome is a chromosomal disorder caused by an error in cell division that results in an extra 21st chromosome.
+Down syndrome is a chromosomal condition that occurs when an error in cell division results in an extra chromosome 21.

-Through a series of screenings and tests, Down syndrome can be detected before or after a baby is born.
+Using a series of screenings and tests, healthcare professionals can detect Down syndrome before or after birth.

 Fast facts on Down syndrome